'WHOLESOME'! It isn't exactly a genre, setting, or stereotype. It is a feeling that one gets while watching a specific anime.

 12

-Directed by Kishi Seiji and animated by Studio feel, this original story beautifully follows the blossoming romance between Kotarou Azumi and Akane Mizuno, two strangers whose paths unexpectedly cross.
+Directed by Kishi Seiji and brought to life by Studio feel, this original masterpiece follows the gentle romance between Kotarou Azumi and Akane Mizuno—two teenagers whose chance meeting leads to an unforgettable connection.

-If you have a passion for romantic stories, Tsuki ga Kirei is a must-watch that you won't want to miss.
+If you enjoy romance-filled stories, Tsuki ga Kirei is an emotional and beautifully animated journey you won't want to miss.

 Slice of Life